EyobAshenaki/alx-journey/0x02-shell_redirections/README.md

 '10-no_more_js' script deletes all the regular file (not the directories) with a .js extension that are present in the current directory and all its subfolders
 '' script counts the number of directories and sub-directories in the current directory excluding the current and parent directories and including hidden directories.
 '12-newest_files' script displays the 10 newest files in the current directory.
 It has one file per line and is sorted from newest to the oldest
+'13-unique' script takes a list of words as input and prints only words that appear exactly once and words should be sorted